 The Center for Nuclear Magnetic Resonance(NMR) Spectroscopy at Baylor functions through a collaboration between the departments of Chemistry & Biochemistry, Geosciences, and the Director's Office of the Sciences Building.
-For routine training and access to the instruments, please contact the NMR teaching assistant (Graham Carlson, Graham_Carlson@baylor.edu).
-For all other issues and advanced training, contact Dr. Xu (See contact information on the right).
+For routine training and access to the instruments, or all other issues and advanced training, contact Dr. Xu (See contact information on the right).
 See below for a description of available instrumentation and for Facility Policies.

 The Center for NMR Spectroscopy contains five NMR’s including three high resolution instruments, including an Agilent VNMRS 500 MHz NMR equipped with multinuclear and variable temperature capabilities, a Bruker Fourier 300 MHz (Probe: 5mm DUL 13C-1H-D with z-gradients) for 1H and 13C analyses to support undergraduate teaching, a Bruker Avance III HD 400 MHz with mutlinuclear (5mm PABBO BB(31P-109Ag)/19F-1H-D probe with z-gradients) and variable temperature capabilities, a Bruker Avance III HD 600 MHz with multinuclear and variable temperature capabilities as well as a Prodigy Cryoprobe(CPP BBO probe).

 Access to Labs and Instruments

-- Instrument training by the NMR Graduate Teaching Assistant is a prerequisite to using any of the facility instruments.
+- Instrument training by Xu is a prerequisite to using any of the facility instruments.
 Note that special training is required for the solid state NMR, which is administered by Prof. Bill Hockaday.

 - Instrument accounts will be created at the time of training.
 Be sure to ask for accounts to be created on any additional instruments you will need to access (e.g., you may access both the Bruker Avance III HD 400 and 600 MHz instruments as well as the Bruker Fourier 300 if you have been trained on the 600).

-- Card-access forms may be signed by either the NMR Graduate Teaching Assistant or by Dr. Xu once training is completed.
+- Card-access forms need to be signed by Dr. Xu once training is completed.
 Note, Dr. Xu can only sign your form if he is aware that you have been trained.

 - Prior laboratory safety training through Baylor University's Department of Environmental Health & Safety is mandatory.